bobmc-rmm/FlashTools/README.md

 highlighted command-lines into a script.
 Scripting includes testing steps that may fail.
 My script reduces typing tedium because text that repeats or that may change are declared once at the beginning of the file.
-This makes it easier to resuse the script for differnt releases, different phone, and different computer.
+This makes it easier to resuse the script for different releases, different phone, and different computer.
 I tested the script on
 <b>Ubuntu-23.04, Xubuntu, and Fedora-38 XFCE spin</b>.
 All good.</p>